-I have put off writing about Walk Two Moons for weeks (months now) because I can’t figure out quite what to say about.
-I’m really quite surprised that I enjoyed this book so much; it’s the sort of thing that ususally wouldn’t appeal to me in the least.
+I have put off writing about Walk Two Moons by Sharon Creech for weeks (months now) because I can’t figure out quite what to say about.
+I’m really quite surprised that I enjoyed this book so much; it’s the sort of thing that usually wouldn’t appeal to me in the least.
 And yet, for some reason, I really did like it.
-I think part of it was that I listened to it in the car, so I could just let the story wash over me and start realy concentrating once I was in to the story itself, rather than getting fed up with the odd style quickly and giving up.
+I think part of it was that I did the Walk Two Moons audiobook in the car, so I could just let the story wash over me and start really concentrating once I was in to the story itself, rather than getting fed up with the odd style quickly and giving up.

 It’s the story of Salamanca (who goes by Sal because really, who would go by “Salamanca”?) and her car trip with her grandparents to find her mother who has been gone a year.
 You get the feeling early on that the mother might be dead, but it’s hard to tell; she’d left on a journey of some sort and never returned.
 Sal never says if she is or not, although her father keeps telling her that her mother is never coming back, and you can’t quite determine if she’s trying to convince herself that’s she’s not or if she really doesn’t know herself.